Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 **What Are Virtual Environments For?**

-Virtual environments allow you to isolate Red's library dependencies, cog dependencies and python binaries from the rest of your system with no performance overhead.
-It also ensures Red and its dependencies are installed to a predictable location, which makes uninstalling Red as simple as removing a single folder.
-Preventing any data loss or breaking other things on your system.
+Virtual environments allow you to isolate Red's library dependencies, cog dependencies, and Python binaries from the rest of your system with no performance overhead, ensuring those dependencies and Red are installed to a predictable location.
+This makes uninstalling Red as simple as removing a single folder, preventing any data loss or breaking other things on your system.

 --------------------------------------------